andwati/andwati.github.io/content/posts/a-fresh-coat-of-paint.md

 ## Inspiration

 The motivation to use Zola also came from my decision to move from independently developed themes.
-I decided to write the html and css myself and endeavor to maintain the site individually.
+I decided to write the HTML and CSS myself and endeavor to maintain the site individually.
 The base CSS is borrowed from [Reilly Tucker Siemens](https://tuckersiemens.com/) who had created a nice gruvbox palette for his site.

-I improved on it by adding an archive page, pagination, a comment system, and google analytics(more of these in later posts).
+I improved on it by adding an archive page, pagination, a comment system, and Google Analytics (more of these in later posts).
 I also implemented article read time and word count.

 ## What next

-The site is a working progress and is far from polished.
+The site is a work in progress and is far from polished.
 I plan on implementing a newsletter to notify readers of new posts.
 The site is primarily a dark theme, in the future I'll also add theme toggling and maybe different palettes.

 You can subscribe to the site's RSS feed at [https://andwati.com/rss.xml](https://andwati.com/rss.xml).